ewoudwijma/MoonLight/docs/custom/modules.md

 * Create a class which inherits from Module
 * Call the Module constructor with the name of the module.
-    * This name will be used to set up http endpoints and webserver sockets
+    * This name will be used to set up http rest api and webserver sockets
     * See [ModuleDemo.h](https://github.com/ewowi/MoonBase/blob/main/src/custom/ModuleDemo.h)

 ```